Ahmed-Ishiba/WRO2025-pythons-team/README.md

   <img width="1642" height="1536" alt="complementary_filter_and_pid" src="https://github.com/user-attachments/assets/e523abe5-24c2-4811-b2c5-64aa3196de27" />

-this is the graph of the compelmentery filter and the PID controller and above it is the model but we used the sin generator as the input.
+this is the graph of the complementary filter and the PID controller and above it is the model but we used the sin generator as the input.

 <img width="2379" height="1706" alt="Screenshot 2025-11-05 002140" src="https://github.com/user-attachments/assets/ef41a2ba-69e5-4b26-b495-79c965bd8cca" />

 This is the output(servo degree) resulting from the model and as you can see it changes reasonably with the changing the input both following the same graph

 </br>
-We also used step function generator to simulate specific cases that I encountered when working on my robot and coincitentally found them
+We also used step function generator to simulate specific cases that I encountered when working on my robot and coincidentally found them

 <img width="2729" height="744" alt="model_using_step" src="https://github.com/user-attachments/assets/08b10d94-d160-4325-ad85-de4bb901372a" />